 Gail Hunter, LCSW, BCD

-Gail has been in Private Practice as a psychotherapist in the Pittsburgh area since 1979 and is a holistic practitioner using EMDR, Brainspotting, and Energy Techniques .
-Gail is the President of the Board of Directors for OMA.
-She is also the President of Hunter Global Solutions which provides e-commerce fitness equipment and high end nutraceuticals to patients at a discount.
-She is a holistic practitioner and has always believed in everyone’s inner capacity to heal , remember the ‘truth’ of who we are innately and the abundance of possibilities we can create .
-She loves to spend time with her family, gardening, her 3 dogs, and fitness.
+Gail has been in Private Practice as a psychotherapist in the Pittsburgh area since 1979 and is a holistic practitioner using EMDR, Brainspotting, Reiki, Source Point Therapy, ‘Bars’, Theta Healing, TFT, EFT and other Energy Techniques.
+Gail is a Founding Member and the President of the Board of Directors for OMA.
+She is a holistic practitioner and has always believed in everyone’s inner capacity to heal into life, to remember the ‘truth’ of who we are innately and the abundance of possibilities we can create.
+She loves to spend time with her family,friends and pets, and she enjoys Swing/Lindy hop dancing, gardening, and fitness.